albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

 Given the both the gold and silver coins are coins, we cannot go without inheritance.
-Also, we need to prohibit new types of coins, therefore we cannot use interfaces.
+Also, we need to prohibit new types of coins, therefore we cannot use interfaces as we have no means to prevent an interface from being implemented.
 The `Coin` class itself makes us of composition as it contains properties.

 ## Overloading and overriding